Governance & Constitution

 Chief Marketing Officer

 Matthew started his flying in the UK Royal Air Force as an Officer Cadet, and throughout his life has flown paragliders, microlights and fixed wing aircraft.
 After graduating with an honours degree in Earth Sciences from Hatfield College, Durham University (UK) Matthew spent 15 years in a number of marketing management roles in the pharmaceutical and medical device industries, before gaining his Commercial Pilot Licence and Flight Instructor Rating through Sydney Flight College.
 Matthew now splits his duties at SFC between driving the strategic marketing direction for the club and college, and teaching students through the RPL, PPL and CPL flight training syllabi.
+He also holds flight instructor rating training approval.

 Barry has a lengthy business management background in design, marketing, manufacturing and logistics.
 For the past sixteen years Barry has been involved in the general aviation industry in several roles including flight instructor, charter pilot, lecturer, systems and manuals author and project management.
 As Safety Manager Barry brings an independent and safety centric consideration to all aspects of SFC’s flying activities.